ros2/ros2_documentation/source/Tutorials/Launch-Files/Creating-Launch-Files.rst

 .. note::

   You can also use XML and YAML to create launch files.
-  You can see a comparison of these different ROS 2 launch formats in :doc:`../../How-To-Guides/Launch-file-different-formats`.
+  You can see a comparison of these different ROS 2 launch formats in :ref:`Using Python, XML, and YAML for ROS 2 Launch Files guide <UsingPythonXMLAndYAMLForROS2LaunchFiles>`.

 In the next tutorial, :ref:`ROS2Bag`, you'll learn about another helpful tool, ``ros2bag``.